christhomas16/go-birding-website/README.md

 - iPhone 14 Plus (recommended) or newer for optimal AI performance
 - Location Services enabled
 - Microphone access for voice commands

+## 💰 Pricing

+GoBirding AI is available starting at $0.99 in the App Store, making advanced AI-powered birding accessible to everyone.

 ## 🤝 Contributing